sabyapradhan/resources-1/instance_migration.md

 Service instances are migrated one at a time when you are notified on the dashboard by the ![Migrate this service instance to a resource group](images/migrate.svg "Migrate this service instance to a resource group") icon that is associated with your Cloud Foundry service instance.

-Before you start the migration process, review your service documentation to see if there are any additional, service-specific changes that you might have to make when migrating your service instance to a resource group.
-For example, you might need to migrate data from old instances to new instances or update the credentials used for your app if you delete the Cloud Foundry alias.
+Before you start the migration process, review your service documentation to see whether any additional, service-specific changes must be made.
+For example, you might need to migrate data from old instances to new instances or update the credentials that are used for your app if you delete the Cloud Foundry alias.
 Applications that make a direct call to the API of a service that has been migrated need to update the API call to use either an IAM API key or access token.
 {: tip}

 1. Open the **More actions** menu.